Allied Health Professions Schools in Texas

 There are 10 colleges in Texas that offer allied health degrees.
 Learn about the most popular 10 below:

-The student to faculty ratio is 6 to 1.
+The student to faculty ratio is 5 to 1.
+74% of the teachers are full time.
 The 0.50% student loan default rate is lower than average.
-Grads earn an average early-career salary of $64,621 after earning their degree at this institution.

 Allied Health Professions Careers in TX